 Why Eggs and Rabbits Are Associated With Easter26 comments

-The Easter Rabbit
+The Easter Rabbit and the moon.

 The Moon Rabbit